nadiipraise/Emmanuel-john/README.md

 # Emmanuel-john
-who wants to be a Miliioniare CLI java game
-Certainly!
-Below is a template for your README file.
-Feel free to customize it according to your preferences.

----

-# Who Wants to Be a Millionaire Game
+# Who Wants to Be a Millionaire Game Cli clone

 Welcome to the "Who Wants to Be a Millionaire" console game implemented in Java.